 GPS apps — such as Google Maps and Waze — help a driver get from point A to B, but when companies are looking to find the best GPS app for delivery drivers, they’re generally trying to solve more complex problems than straightforward street-by-street navigation.

-While Google Maps and Waze are by far the most popular GPS apps out there, there are still other options, such as HERE WeGo, Apple Maps, and TomTom GO Navigation.
 The differences between these apps can often be chalked up to user experience — which screen the driver prefers, which voice they like to hear navigating the route, whether they alert the driver to changes in the speed limit — or whether the driver uses their smartphone or a GPS hardware.

 But in our experience, those aren’t the major pain points delivery drivers and delivery teams are trying to solve when they’re looking for the best GPS app to help with their deliveries.